Eynsham Carnival is another village institution - bringing traffic to a standstill on the first Saturday in July.

 As its 70th anniversary approaches, what makes Eynsham Carnival so special: why is it thriving after so many years?

 One secret of the Carnival's ongoing popularity is the provision of entertainment for adults and children alike.
 For a village child its appeal is unarguable.
-The fair that transforms Oxford Road recreation ground, where the main festivities take place, has young people of all ages saving pocket money for weeks.
+The fair that transforms Oxford Road Queen Elizabeth II Field, where the main festivities take place, has young people of all ages saving pocket money for weeks.
 Classic attractions such as the dodgems, the crazy cottage and the Mexican hat are joined by various stalls and arcades to create a scintillating experience.

-Furthermore, the parade beforehand offers a moment of glory for members of regular clubs, such as the beavers and brownies.
+Furthermore, the parade beforehand offers a moment of glory for members of regular clubs, such as the beavers and brownies - prizes for the best fancy dress and floats.
 Fortunate girls may even appear as Carnival queen or attendant, positions of pride in the Carnival procession.

 If waltzing around the field with cuddly toys and a painted face has lost its charm, there is still plenty to do.
-The day holds far more for adults than a dull wait whilst kids enjoy the rides.
 Every year the smooth sound of a jazz band rolls across the field, creating a relaxed environment for everyone in the area.
 Opposite the band is a large beer tent, with cool refreshments to keep you in the mood.
 A BBQ supplies flame-grilled nutrition for bystanders, while other attractions such as the craft fair and performing artists draw in crowds from far and wide.

 The Carnival is also cherished for its celebration of traditions, some of them unique to Eynsham since their decline in other areas.
 The famous Shirt Race is held in particularly high regard and evokes fond memories for countless Eynsham residents.
 Since its inception in 1959 the formula has varied little, with dolled-up carts and prams careering from pub to pub.
 The contestants' costumes range from drag queens to gladiators to cartoon characters - with amusement much enhanced by the rule that half a pint must be sunk at every watering hole!